Converters#

 Carrier Comparison#

-Inverter and carrier comparison
+Voltage-source converter and carrier comparison

 Instantaneous switching states are defined by the carrier comparison.
 In this example, the switching states are \(q_\mathrm{a}=1\), \(q_\mathrm{b}=0\), and \(q_\mathrm{c}=0\).#

 The figure below shows the principle of carrier comparison.
-The logic shown in the figure is implemented in the class motulator.drive.model.CarrierComparison, where the switching instants are explicitly computed in the beginning of each sampling period (instead of searching for zero crossings), allowing faster simulations.
+The logic shown in the figure is implemented in the class motulator.common.model.CarrierComparison, where the switching instants are explicitly computed in the beginning of each sampling period (instead of searching for zero crossings), allowing faster simulations.

 Carrier comparison